oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The two formats can be distinguished by the final `~` character that is present on an SD-JWT.
 A Verifier that expects an SD-JWT MUST verify that its final `~`-separated component is empty.
-A Verifier that expects a Fnord MUST verify that its final `~`-separated component is a valid KB-JWT.
+A Verifier that expects an SD-JWT-KB MUST verify that its final `~`-separated component is a valid KB-JWT.

 The Disclosures are linked to the Issuer-signed JWT through the